-- First party cookies are cookies that are served directly by the website operator to your computer, and are often used to recognise your computer when it revisits that site and to remember your preferences as you browse the site.
+- First party cookies are cookies served directly by the website operator to your computer.
+They are often used to recognise your computer when it revisits that site, and to remember your preferences as you browse the site.

-- Third party cookies are served by a service provider on behalf of the website operator, and can be used by the service provider to recognise your computer when you visit other websites.
-Third party cookies are most commonly used for website analytics or advertising purposes.
+- Third party cookies are served by a service provider on behalf of the website operator, and the service provider can use them to recognise your computer when you visit other websites.
+Third party cookies are used most commonly for website analytics or advertising purposes.
 Examples of third party cookies include Google or Facebook.

 - Your computer, smartphone or other device automatically removes session cookies once you close your browser.

-- Persistent cookies will survive on your computer until an expiry date specified in the cookie itself is reached.
+- Persistent cookies will survive on your computer until they reach an expiry date specified in the cookie itself.

 Categories of cookies

-- these cookies are essential for the user to move around the website and to use its features, for example, to make donations.
+- these are essential for the user to move around the website and to use its features, for example, to make donations.
 These will always be in place but they do not track your data.

-- these collect information about how the user makes use of the site, e.g. which pages the user visits most.
+- these collect information about how the user makes use of the site, for example, which pages the user visits most.
 These cookies do not collect information that identifies the user.
 We use Google Analytics to collect performance data.

-- these remember choices the user makes and enhance the features, e.g. language or user’s location.
-This cookie is also used to remember a user’s preferences for a font size, or customisable parts of a web page.
+- these remember choices the user makes and enhance the features, for example, language or user’s location.
+This cookie also remembers a user’s preferences for a font size, or customisable parts of a web page.

 Targeting or advertising cookies:

-- These cookies collect information about the users’ browsing.
-This may also include your use of social media sites, e.g. Facebook, or how you interact with our website, which is then used to show you relevant content elsewhere on the internet.
-These may also be used to remarket to you.
+- these collect information about the user’s browsing habits.
+This may also include your use of social media sites, for example Facebook, or how you interact with our website, which it uses to show you relevant content elsewhere on the internet.
+Cookies may also use the info to remarket to you.

-Muscular Dystrophy UK uses all these cookies types on their website.
+At Muscular Dystrophy UK, we use all these cookies types on our website.

 What information do we collect?

-Using cookies, we may collect some, or all, of this information when you visit our website, depending on how you use it.
+Using cookies, we may collect some, or all, of the info below when you visit our website, depending on how you use it.
 We monitor how people use our website so we can improve it.
-If you visit our website, we may record information about this including (but not limited to):
+If you visit our website, we may record information about your visit, including but not limited to:

 - the areas of the website you visit